What Should I Study in College? Expert Advice for Narrowing It Down

-Deciding what to study in college doesn’t have to be a shot in the dark.
-There are a number of ways to help you decide on a degree before you show up for your first class.
+But making this decision doesn’t have to be a shot in the dark.
+There are many ways to help you decide on a degree before you show up for your first class.
 We assembled a step-by-step guide with advice from career experts to help you narrow down which degree to pursue.

 Your step-by-step guide for choosing what to study in college

 Choosing which degree to pursue in college can be intimidating.
 But don’t let fear and indecision deter you.
 Follow this expert advice to help you narrow down your degree options in no time.

 This step might sound like something you’d read in a self-help book, but you really should start with some introspection.
 As with any big decision, having a good understanding of yourself is a key factor.
 Any type of degree or major you choose should match up with your personality and strengths.
 We asked admissions professionals at Rasmussen University how they help students sort through their options.

 Jon Olson, Senior Admissions Manager at Rasmussen University, likes to begin with asking students what they’ve enjoyed learning so far.